mevatron/salad-client/docs/ContainerResourceRequirements.md

 `func (o *ContainerResourceRequirements) UnsetGpuClasses()`

 UnsetGpuClasses ensures that no value is present for GpuClasses, not even an explicit nil
+### GetStorageAmount

+`func (o *ContainerResourceRequirements) GetStorageAmount() int64`

+GetStorageAmount returns the StorageAmount field if non-nil, zero value otherwise.

+### GetStorageAmountOk

+`func (o *ContainerResourceRequirements) GetStorageAmountOk() (*int64, bool)`

+GetStorageAmountOk returns a tuple with the StorageAmount field if it's non-nil, zero value otherwise and a boolean to check if the value has been set.

+### SetStorageAmount

+`func (o *ContainerResourceRequirements) SetStorageAmount(v int64)`

+SetStorageAmount sets StorageAmount field to given value.

+### HasStorageAmount

+`func (o *ContainerResourceRequirements) HasStorageAmount() bool`

+HasStorageAmount returns a boolean if a field has been set.

+### SetStorageAmountNil

+`func (o *ContainerResourceRequirements) SetStorageAmountNil(b bool)`

+ SetStorageAmountNil sets the value for StorageAmount to be an explicit nil

+### UnsetStorageAmount
+`func (o *ContainerResourceRequirements) UnsetStorageAmount()`

+UnsetStorageAmount ensures that no value is present for StorageAmount, not even an explicit nil

 [[Back to Model list]](../README.md#documentation-for-models) [[Back to API list]](../README.md#documentation-for-api-endpoints) [[Back to README]](../README.md)